noahbenson/Air.jl/README.md

 * Plans with incomplete testing:
     * Thread-safe `Promise` types.
 * Plans that are not yet implemented
+  * **Improved Persistent Array Methods.** Currently, most methods of persistent arrays yield mutable Julia arrays instead of persistent arrays.
+This is largely because the `PArray` class does not explicitly overload these functions or the broadcasting functions in order to ensure that it creates `PArray` objects.
+For example, `PArray([1,2,3]) .+ 1` should yield a `PArray`; currently it yields an `Array`.
   * **Forms.** Arbitrarily-deep nested persistent dictionaries and vectors are a common data organization paradigm for persistent data.
 With `Volatile` objects embedded in such a data-structure, multi-threaded operations can be